Professional Spotted Lanternfly Control Services

 Spotted lanternflies can be easily identified in all stages of their life cycle.
 Adult spotted lanternflies are winged insects about 1-inch long and half an inch wide.
 The forewings are grey with small black spots, while the hind wings have contrasting black and red patches with a white band.
 Immature spotted lanternflies are a quarter-inch in length with white spots and black wings and look like ticks.
 Spotted lanternflies typically don’t sting or bite humans, and don’t get indoors, but they can cause extensive damage to your business’s outdoor environment.

 When Are Spotted Lanternflies Active in NJ, PA, MD, DE?

 In New Jersey, Maryland, Delaware, and Pennsylvania, overwintering eggs hatch around May and an infestation can follow over the next months.
 It is recommended to proactively protect your outdoor space from spotted lanternflies.
-Viking Pest Control offers tree banding starting in May continuing into September to prevent this invasive pest from infesting trees.
-We also offer liquid treatment that can be applied to most outdoor elements including greenery such as trees and bushes, and manmade surfaces.
+Viking Pest Control offers Basal Tree spraying in late Summer through Fall to prevent this invasive pest from infesting trees.
+We also offer knockdown treatments that can be applied to most outdoor elements including greenery such as trees and bushes, and manmade surfaces.
 Liquid treatment is available during July, August, and September once trees have completely bloomed.